opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 ## min_difficulty, max_difficulty

 **Description**
-: For subnets that have enabled PoW registration using [`network_pow_registration_allowed`](#etwork_pow_registration_allowed), these parameters determine the minimum and maximum difficulty for the Proof of Work calculation, respectively, expressed in terahashes.
-The actual difficulty is dynamic, auto-adjusting based on the number of registrations per adjustment interval.
-When a new adjustment interval is reached and the number of registrations/registration attempts in the previous interval exceeds the target value, the difficulty will double in the oncoming interval.
-If the number of registrations/registration attempts was fewer than the target, it will halve.
+: For subnets that have enabled PoW registration using [`network_pow_registration_allowed`](#network_pow_registration_allowed), these parameters determine the minimum and maximum difficulty for the Proof of Work calculation, respectively, expressed in terahashes.
+The actual difficulty is dynamic, auto-adjusting based on the number of registrations per [adjustment interval](#adjustment_interval).
+When a new adjustment interval is reached and the number of registrations or registration attempts in the previous adjustment interval exceeds the target number of registrations value, the difficulty will double in the following adjustment interval.
+If the number of registrations or registration attempts was fewer than the target number of registrations value, the difficulty will halve.

 ---